lynnpye/sl_triggers/src/sl_triggers_function_library.md

     av_restore $system.self Health 100
     av_restore $system.self   $3   100 ;where $3 might be "Health"

-Restores Health by 100 e.g. healing
+; both of these restore Health by 100 e.g. healing

 ### av_set